-Neighborhood Services Department: shall mean the department of the City that is responsible for the administration of all federal, state, and local funds that are designated for the City's housing and community activities.
+Neighborhood Services Department: shall mean the department of the City of Titusville who is responsible for the administration of all federal, state, and local funds that are designated for housing and community activities.

 Palm Bay-Melbourne-Titusville MSA: shall mean the Metropolitan Statistical Area used for demographic data purposes.